 After their initial recognition, available-for-sale financial assets are carried at fair value.
 Gains and losses on the 'Available-for-sale assets' are recognised directly in other comprehensive income (in the line item 'fair value reserve').
 When available-for-sale financial assets are sold, the accumulated fair value adjustments recognised in other comprehensive income are reclassified to profit or loss.
 The interest income, calculated using the effective interest method, is recognised directly in the statement of comprehensive income.
-Dividends on equity instruments that are available for sale are recognised in the statement of comprehensive income from the moment at which the entity acquires the right to receive payment.
 If there is objective evidence of impairment the cumulative loss, measured as the difference between the acquisition cost and the current fair value, less any impairment loss previously recognised in profit or loss, is removed from equity and recognised in profit or loss.
 If the fair value of a debt instrument classified as available-for-sale increases in a subsequent period and the increase can objectively related to an event occurring after the impairment loss was recognised in profit or loss, the impairment loss is reversed through profit or loss.